 The Sony WF-SP800N is a solid addition to Sony’s popular wireless earbuds lineup with dynamic audio, strong battery life, and water-resistant protection.
 These three facets may be its biggest strengths, but the real selling point for these buds are the adaptive listening modes, in particular, active noise cancellation.

-While not up to the caliber of the brand’s class-leading WF-1000xM3, or the AirPods Pro, the ANC on these buds is serviceable to at least enjoy peaceful runs in your neighborhood with minimal distractions.
+While not up to the caliber of Sony's own WF-1000XM3, or the AirPods Pro, the ANC on these buds is serviceable to at least enjoy peaceful runs in your neighborhood with minimal distractions.
 You’ll just want to stay away from super-rowdy environments to get the best performance.
 Ambient Sound is also a great feature to have on hand for practicing better social awareness.